Corbett · Morvern

 - How hard is Fraochaidh?

-- Can I bring my dog up Fraochaidh?
+- Can dogs go up Fraochaidh?

-- Is there mobile signal on Fraochaidh?
+- Will I get phone signal on Fraochaidh?

 - No signal in Glen Etive; possible brief coverage near Bunawe on descent